The goddess Astarte

 As early as about 3000 BC, Astarte was a Semitic goddess of love and fertility.
 People worshipped her in Mesopotamia and in the Levant.
 Like the Roman goddess Venus or the Greek goddess Aphrodite, Astarte started out as the goddess of the evening star.
 (And soon West Asian astronomers realized that the evening star is really the planet Venus.)
 So Astarte is a lot like Aphrodite and Venus in many ways.
 Indeed, the Greek goddess Aphrodite may have originally been a version of the Phoenician Astarte.

 People worshipped Astarte mainly among the Phoenicians, and especially on the island of Cyprus.
-But her worshippers thought of her a little differently in the Levant.
-Here in the eastern Mediterranean people thought of Astarte as the wife of Baal, the main Phoenician and Canaanite god.
+But her worshippers thought of her a little differently in the Eastern Mediterranean.
+Here people thought of Astarte as the wife of Baal, the main Phoenician and Canaanite god.
 Probably early Jews also worshipped Astarte and Baal along with Yahweh.
 They sometimes thought of Yahweh as a brother of Baal.

 Ancient Mesopotamians, by Elena Gambino (2000).
 For kids, retellings of Mesopotamian stories and lots of context.